 We can work as mentors for writers who need help and guidance whilst writing their books and we have contacts in publishing when you are ready to submit your manuscript for agency consideration.
 Our main focus and experience is to help you write your life story.
 We have years of experience in conducting the interviews and structuring autobiographical life story into a memoirs format that is well organised, professional and most importantly—well written.

-With a fifteen year career working as a professional writer and story consultant, and with a sideline vocation as a performer, Jacqueline Haigh is our expert drama story consultant.
+With a fifteen-year career working as a professional writer and story consultant, and with a side-line vocation as a performer, Jacqueline Haigh is our expert drama story consultant.
 She is able to re-engineer your creation whilst enhancing the drama and the quality.
 Having written for film, TV, stage, radio and books, she is the brains when it comes to story design and structure.
-She has script edited hundreds of films of all the genres and for a variety of writers, directors and producers.
+She has script-edited hundreds of films of every genre and for a variety of writers, directors and producers.
 She has written and directed award winning short film and stage plays.
 She is currently in development on several young adult and children’s books, is co-writing an autobiography and working as ghostwriter on several important memoirs projects.
 As a performer, she has worked with actors and directors in theatre and on screen.
 She particularly loves comedy and often performs in comedy shows and stand up.
 Other recent projects include co-writing a Gothic psychological thriller for the Italian company Moonlight Pictures and writing the magical romantic comedy Midsummer’s Eve.
-She has a B.A.
-Honours in English Literature – Oxford University – and an MA in Scriptwriting from Goldsmiths College – University Of London, where she was the winner of the Olive Till Memorial bursary.
+She has a BA Honours in English Literature – Oxford University – and an MA in Scriptwriting from Goldsmiths College – University Of London, where she was the winner of the Olive Till Memorial bursary.
 Having taught scriptwriting for Film London, London Film Academy, and the University of Essex, Jacqueline is our ‘Number 1’ when it comes to anything screenplay.
 Her favourite genres include fantasy, comedy and British drama.
-With an encyclopaedic knowledge of anything spiritual, mystical, conspiratorial and all things magic, Jacqueline is our go to girl when any story takes place in a galaxy far far away!
+With an encyclopaedic knowledge of anything spiritual, mystical, conspiratorial and all things magic, Jacqueline is our go-to girl when any story takes place in a galaxy far far away!

-Sue Kelso Ryan is our copyeditor extraordinaire, whose skills are unequalled.
+Sue Kelso Ryan is our copy editor extraordinaire, whose skills are unequalled.
 We had to search far and wide to find her!
 Her ability to edit anything thrown her way, at top speed and with precision is how we function as a team.
 She is the glue keeping all of our creative writers sane.
 Sue is a qualified English teacher, is a member of the Alliance of Commercial Writers and an Intermediate Member of the Society for Editors and Proofreaders, so she ticks all the boxes we could hope for as an editor of ghostwritten fiction and non-fiction.
 Sue’s ghostwriting credentials include co-author credits for Never Say Diand In the Blink of an Eye.

 Oliver Rahman is a former journalist turned ghostwriter with experience writing for agencies and a wide range of international publications.
 He has a particular interest in business projects and has an MA in financial journalism from City University.
 As a student he lived in Kyoto, Japan, and freelanced for a variety of magazines before working at a TV production company and then at a London-based press agency.
 Oli writes a blog about ghostwriting and in his spare time can be found on Twitter complaining about Southern Rail.

-Julian Wilkins qualified as a solicitor in 1988 and also as a Notary Public in 1995; he became a CEDR trained commercial mediator in 1997.
-Julian has an M.Phil degree in tort and economic loss and a Diploma in EU law.
+Julian Wilkins qualified as a solicitor in 1988 and also as a Notary Public in 1995.
+He became a CEDR trained commercial mediator in 1997.
+Julian has an M.Phil. degree in tort and economic loss and a Diploma in EU law.
 He has extensive civil litigation experience, but now focuses on advisory and non-contentious media, Intellectual Property and general commercial legal advice.
 He has always had a keen interest in writing and journalism and works as editor of the ITN 1955 Club Newsletter.
-Julian founded and edited Blue Pencil magazine concerning Intellectual Property law and the creative industries, including design and technology.
+Julian founded and edited Blue Pencil magazine concerning IP law and the creative industries, including design and technology.
 He has written for other legal journals as well as written for the Guardian and Independent.
-Since 2011 Julian has been responsible for the London Screenwriters’ legal clinic and is a regular contributor to the EU’s Audio Visual Observatory’s legal update newsletter, IRIS providing insight into current legal and regulatory trends.
+Since 2011, Julian has been responsible for the London Screenwriters’ legal clinic and is a regular contributor to the EU’s Audio-Visual Observatory’s legal update newsletter, IRIS, providing insight into current legal and regulatory trends.
 He has also written for Broadcast magazine.
-Other experience includes lecturing final year commercial law students at the University of Sussex, and providing contributions to the Westminster Media Forum.
-Julian is on the register of visiting lecturers for the University of Law and as an alumni member of University of Reading to provide support to its Law Faculty.
+Other experience includes lecturing final year commercial law students at the University of Sussex and providing contributions to the Westminster Media Forum.
+Julian is on the register of visiting lecturers for the University of Law and as an alumni member of University of Reading to provides support to its law faculty.